bpfman/bpfman/docs/developer-guide/image-build.md

 * [quay.io/bpfman](https://quay.io/organization/bpfman):  This repository contains images needed to run bpfman.
-  It contains the `xdp-dispatcher` and `tc-dispatcher` eBPF container images, which are used by bpfman to allow multiple XDP or TC programs to be loaded on a given interface.
-  It also includes the container images which are used to deploy bpfman in a Kubernetes deployment:
+  It includes the container images which are used to deploy bpfman in a Kubernetes deployment:
     * **bpfman**: Packages all the bpfman binaries, including `bpfman` CLI, `bpfman-ns` and `bpfman-rpc`.
+      The XDP and TC dispatcher bytecode is compiled and embedded during the build.
     * **bpfman-agent**: Agent that listens to KubeAPI Server and makes calls to bpfman to load or unload eBPF programs based on user intent.
     * **bpfman-operator**: Operator for deploying bpfman.
-    * **tc-dispatcher**: eBPF container image containing the TC Dispatcher, which is used by bpfman to manage and allow multiple TC based programs to be loaded on a given TC hook point.
-    * **xdp-dispatcher**: eBPF container image containing the XDP Dispatcher, which is used by bpfman to manage and allow multiple TC based programs to be loaded on a given XDP hook point.
     * **csi-node-driver-registrar**: CSI Driver used by bpfman.
     * **bpfman-operator-bundle**: Image containing all the CRDs (Custom-Resource-Definitions) used by bpfman-agent to define Kubernetes objects used to manage eBPF programs.